 American Adjustment Bureau, Inc. (AAB) is a debt collection agency located in Waterbury, Connecticut.

 You may see American Adjustment Bureau listed on your credit report as a collections account.
-This can happen if you forgot to pay a bill and your account was sent to a debt collector.
+This can happen if you didn’t pay a bill.

 Call Lexington Law now to learn more: (800) 220-0084

 Waterbury, CT 06702

 American Adjustment Bureau, Inc.